-- 1. Defendant Termpur Retail Stores, LLC ("DEFENDANT") is a limited liability company and at all relevant times mentioned herein conducted and continues to conduct substantial and regular business throughout California. - 2.
-DEFENDANT primarily operates as a retailer of mattresses.
-DEFENDANT also sells pillows, bed bases, bedding and mattress toppers. - 3.
-PLAINTIFF was employed by DEFENDANT in California as a non-exempt employee entitled to overtime pay and meal and rest periods from July of 2018 to August of 2018.
+- 1. Defendant Circle K Stores Inc. ("DEFENDANT") is a Corporation and at all relevant times mentioned herein conducted and continues to conduct substantial and regular business throughout California. - DEFENDANT is a Canadian-owned American chain of convenience stores.
+2. - 3.
+PLAINTIFF was employed by DEFENDANT in California as a non-exempt employee entitled to overtime pay and meal and rest periods from September of 2012 to October of 2018.
 PLAINTIFF was at all times relevant mentioned herein classified by DEFENDANT as a non-exempt employee paid in whole or in part on an hourly basis and received additional compensation from DEFENDANT in the form of non-discretionary incentive wages. - 4.
 PLAINTIFF brings this Class Action on behalf of herself and a California class, defined as all individuals who are or previously were employed by DEFENDANT in California and classified as non-exempt employees (the "CALIFORNIA CLASS") at any time during the period beginning four (4) years prior to the filing of this Complaint and ending on the date as determined by the Court (the "CALIFORNIA CLASS PERIOD").
 The amount in controversy for the aggregate claim of CALIFORNIA CLASS Members is under five million dollars (\$5,000,000.00). - 5.
 PLAINTIFF brings this Class Action on behalf of herself and a CALIFORNIA CLASS in order to fully compensate the CALIFORNIA CLASS for their losses incurred during the CALIFORNIA CLASS PERIOD caused by DEFENDANT's uniform policy and practice which failed to lawfully compensate these employees for all their overtime worked.
-DEFENDANT's uniform policy and practice alleged herein is an unlawful, unfair and deceptive business practice whereby DEFENDANT retained and continues to retain wages due to PLAINTIFF and the other members of the CALIFORNIA CLASS.
+DEFENDANT's uniform policy and practice alleged herein is an unlawful, unfair and deceptive business practice whereby DEFENDANT retained and continues to retain wages due

+PLAINTIFF and the other members of the CALIFORNIA CLASS.
 PLAINTIFF and the other members of the CALIFORNIA CLASS seek an injunction enjoining such conduct by DEFENDANT in the future, relief for the named PLAINTIFF and the other members of the CALIFORNIA CLASS who have been economically injured by DEFENDANT's past and current unlawful conduct, and all other appropriate legal and equitable relief.